ayjays132/PhillOS/docs/lock_screen.md

 ## Configuration

-Enable or disable face, fingerprint, or voice login from **Settings → Security → Lock Screen**.
-This panel also lets you choose which camera or sensor should be used.
+Enable or disable face, fingerprint, voice, or PIN login from **Settings → Security → Lock Screen**.
+This panel also lets you choose which camera or sensor should be used and whether a PIN should be accepted.

+When a PIN is entered the value is hashed with SHA‑256 and stored locally so PIN login continues to work offline.

 ## Fallback Authentication and Privacy